Leadership Self-Assessment | Coherence Check | Ojasity

 1.7

-The way I show up under pressure makes it easier for others to do their best thinking.
+I manage my presence under pressure so others can do their best thinking.

 NeverAlmost Always